Dynamic Computer groups that send heartbeat alerts

 4. Search for <MembershipRules>.
 The membership rules make up the dynamic group.
 As you can see the first membership rule between <MembershipRule> and </MembershipRule> contains the formula that creates my dynamic group.

 5. Now we need to add the code to include the health watchers.
-Open up watchers.xml available at http://www.scom2k7.com/downloads/Watchers.xml and copy the xml code.
+Open up watchers.xml available at https://www.scom2k7.com/downloads/Watchers.xml and copy the xml code.

 Here is the code.